ippontech/blog-usa/posts/scala-for-the-arrogant.md

 Types, implicit parameters, monads, and more.
-As someone who is going down the beautiful rabbit hole of learning a new way of marrying functional with object-oriented programming, I wanted to put together a syllabus for experienced developers who want to learn a new language.
-This blog post is not a tutorial, but rather a list of concepts to study to understand not just how to program in scala, but *why* to do so in a specific manner.
+As someone who is going down the beautiful rabbit hole of learning a new way of marrying functional with object-oriented programming, I wanted to put together a syllabus for experienced developers who want to learn a new language. *This blog post is not a tutorial on how to learn Scala*, that is a big task, but rather a list of concepts to study to understand not just how to program in scala, but *why* to do so in a specific manner.
 When approached this way you will learn many new concepts and different ways of writing code, managing side effects and more.
 The arrogant